sugarme/gotch/README.md

 - **GoTch** is a C++ Libtorch Go binding for developing and implementing deep learning projects in Go.

-- It currently is in heavy development mode and is considered unstable until version v1.0.0 is marked.
+- It is currently in heavy development mode and is considered **unstable** until version v1.0.0 is marked.
 Hence, one can use it with own risk.

 - One goal of this package is to create a thin wrapper of Libtorch to make use of